 Against The Grain has manufactured gluten-free food products from its facility in the Book Press on Putney Road since it was opened in November 2006 by Thomas and Nancy Cain.
 It received a trademark for its logo and name in June of 2008.
 It also received a trademark for "Against The Grain The Gluten Free Gourmet" in July 2008.

-And in January 2012, Against The Grain filed an application with the USPTO "to identify gluten-free bakery shops and other retail store services featuring gluten-free baked goods."
-In January of this year, Against The Grain filed another application with the USPTO "to identify cookbooks, kitchen utensils, chocolate, candy and other confections."
+And in January 2012, Against The Grain filed an application with the USPTO "to identify gluten-free bakery shops and other retail store services featuring gluten-free baked goods.

 In the court documents, Downs Rachlin Martin state Nancy Cain is currently in the process of producing a cook book of gluten-free recipes, with an expected distribution date of October 2014.